kindelia/Kindelia/WHITEBOOK.md

 }
 ```

-It is important to note that, on Kindelia's mainnet, the genesis block will
+It is important to note that, on K-Chan's mainnet, the genesis block will
 register the empty namespace to the Kindelia Foundation.
 This gives us the power
 to distribute top-level names, which we intend to do responsibly.
 This may be
 seen as a point of centralization, which we argue is minor and healthy.
 It